basicallydan/danhough.com/_posts/2013-04-14-keep-a-lofty-to-do-list.markdown

 Damian told me that although these goals are things he'd be aiming to achieve by their milestones, they should be primarily used as motivators.
 They should be reminders of what the long-term aims are.

-Every now and then, Damian looks at his list and re-assesses how he's doing.
+Damian told me that every now and then, he looks at his list and re-assesses how he's doing.
 He might've failed to reach some goals, or not *quite* hit targets, but they are a constant motivator.

 After I heard this, I could immediately see the benefit, so I set about writing my own list.
 I keep mine in Google drive so I can add to it.
 Let me give you an excerpt from my first-ever milestone.